Perry-Olsson/javascript-calculator/README.md

 ## Reflection

-**TLDR**
-Applications written in vanilla javascript have a high chance to turning into spaghetti code, but the calculator actually turned out alright.
+**TLDR**<br/>Applications written in vanilla javascript have a high chance to turning into spaghetti code, but the calculator actually turned out alright.

 #### Inspiration